- Betting Sites

 |18+, Welcome Bonus: Only for new players, first deposit, minimum deposit: ₹1,000, maximum ₹10,000 free bet, valid for 14 days.
 Bets must be made at odds of 2.00 or higher and settled within 14 days of making them.
 In case of multi or system bets, the selection has to be played at minimum odds of 1.40.
 Full T&Cs apply.|

-As has become the norm with many betting sites, punters in both the UK and India need to be careful when making their first deposit, as certain e-wallets will make you ineligible for a welcome bonus.
+Punters in both the UK and India need to be careful when making their first deposit, as using certain e-wallets make you ineligible for a welcome bonus.
 We definitely recommend sticking to using your debit card for that very first betting deposit.

-As far as terms and conditions go, it’s clear that punters in the UK will much have a easier time of things.
+As far as terms and conditions go, it’s clear that punters in the UK have an easier time of things.
 It’s incredibly easy to redeem your £10 bet token from Mr. Play.
 And there aren’t tons of hoops to jump through.

 While punters in the UK making use of Mr. Play’s sign up offer need to make sure that they meet certain criteria in terms of odds and bet types, these are actually unlikely to cause most punters very much grief.
 Plus, the best part is that there’s no wagering requirement for Mr. Play’s UK welcome bonus.